andrewcourtice/harlem/docs/src/guide/core-concepts/state.md

 # State

 The state tree is the single source of truth for any given store.
-Once a store has been created, the state tree is strictly **readonly**.
+Once a store has been created, the state tree is strictly [**readonly**](https://vuejs.org/api/reactivity-core.html#readonly).
 The initial state for a store is defined upon store creation.

+Exposing state as readonly ensures that changes to your store are predictable, safe and auditable.

 ## Defining State